smyrman/rungo/README.md

 Rungo
 =====

+*DEPRECATED*: This repo is no longer maintained.
+Be user to check out https://github.com/searis/op instead, which allows  similar functionality and much more by relying on context.Context.

 Rungo is a small library that lets you dispatch goroutines, and then enables you to either wait until they finish or ask for their safe termination.